Mon Health System data breach may have impacted 400,000 people

 “Affected data, Mon Health says, includes names, addresses, birth dates, Social Security numbers, health insurance claim numbers, medical record numbers, patient account numbers, medical treatment information, and various other data,” Security Week reported.

-When they learned about the attack, Mon Health officials took down parts of its network, reset passwords across the company, hardened its network, and notified the relevant authorities.
+When they learned about the attack, Mon Health officials took down parts of its IT network, reset passwords across the company, bolstered its network, and notified the relevant authorities.

 Mon Health officials said the company has begun notifying impacted patients by way of mail, but did not provide details on the number of affected individuals.